 Besides guaranteed lifetime income, QLACs have the added benefit of reducing a person's required minimum distributions, which IRAs and qualified retirement plans are still subject to even if an individual does not need the money, Goetsch explains.
 This can help keep a retiree in a lower tax bracket, which has the added benefit of helping them avoid a higher Medicare premium.

 The IRS limits the total contribution to 25 percent of the assets in the IRA, up to a maximum of $130,000.

 5. Purchase a variable annuity

 Individuals who are confident they won't need money from their IRA might consider using cash from an RMD to buy a variable annuity with a death benefit.

 "A variable annuity is similar in concept to a mutual fund, in that finance professionals manage the funds and the value of the investment can go up and down," says Goetsch.
 "But the variable annuity can have a death benefit rider which guarantees that the beneficiaries will get at least the amount invested."

 For as long as you live, the assets in a variable annuity can grow tax free.
 Upon death, the beneficiaries will get at least the same amount of money you put into the annuity.
 If the assets grow, then they may receive more.
 Once the IRA is passed on, regular IRS rules would then kick in when distributions are withdrawn.
 The annual costs are typically around 2–2.5 percent of the total amount invested.

-There are several options available for HNWIs who may not need the money from their RMDs, and no one-size-fits-all approach.
+There are several options available if you might not need the money from your RMDs, and no one-size-fits-all approach.
 Discuss your personal situation with your financial advisor to decide which might best help you stay on track with your wealth plan during your retirement years.